Glensheen Historic Estate: In popular culture

 The movie You'll Like My Mother was filmed at the Glensheen mansion.
-The movie starred Patty Duke and Richard Thomas, released on October 13, 1972.
+The film starred Patty Duke and Richard Thomas, released on October 13, 1972.

 The American/Australian documentary television series Behind Mansion Walls, on Investigation Discovery, dedicated half of episode seven, in its debut season, to the murders of Elisabeth Congdon and her nurse.

 The American television show Mansions and Murders featured the story of the murders of Elisabeth Congdon and her nurse Velma Pietila.
 The show also spoke of some of the crimes that Elisabeth's adopted daughter Marjorie committed, such as arson and forgery as well as her acquittal of the murders.
 The title of the episode is "Goodnight Nurse".
 It is the 3rd episode of the 1st season and aired on May 6, 2015.

 In 2015, a musical based on the murders titled Glensheen was created by Jeffrey Hatcher and Chan Poling.

-The movie Girl Missing, starring Francesca Eastwood, was partially filmed at Glensheen, featuring the grounds, the shore of Lake Superior, and the exterior of the house.
+The film Girl Missing, starring Francesca Eastwood, was partially filmed at Glensheen, featuring the grounds, the shore of Lake Superior, and the exterior of the house.